 “No money down” sounds great, but is there a catch?
 Do these deals really save you any money or trouble?

-In reality, zero-down leases can be a great option, if you know what you’re getting into and how to negotiate a good deal.
+But overall, if they’re an option for you, zero-down leases can be a great way to slide more easily into a car lease, if you know what you’re getting into and how to negotiate a good deal.

 Benefits of a zero-down lease